Whistleblower channels are secure systems that let employees report workplace issues anonymously. Here’s what you need to know:

 Summary

-Legal Compliance: The EU Whistleblower Directive says companies with over 250 employees must have internal reporting channels by December 2021.
-Those with 50-249 employees have until December 2023.
+Legal Compliance: the EU Whistleblower Directive required internal channels for companies over 250 employees by December 2021, and for those with 50 to 249 by December 2023.

 - Use multiple reporting channels (online, phone, in-person)

-- Teach employees about ethics and how to report
+- Train employees on ethics and on how to report